 There is a particularly high risk of bribery and/or corruption where a Cohort Group company is appointing sales agents or distributors located outside its national territory.
-For this reason, and for commercial reasons, all agreements appointing sales agents or distributors must be approved by the Cohort plc Chief Executive and the Group Bribery Officer.
-In addition, any contract or agreement, formal or informal, to work with, acquire goods or services from, or supply a private or public body based in a country with a score in the most recent Transparency International Corruption Perception Index (CPI) of less than 60 (or, in the event of a change in the scoring system used in the 2016 CPI, a score below that of Spain) must be subject to a specific risk assessment (see Annex D) and approved by the Company Bribery Officer.
+For this reason, and for commercial reasons, all agreements appointing sales agents or distributors must be approved by the Cohort plc Chief Executive and the Group Anti-bribery Officer.
+In addition, any contract or agreement, formal or informal, to work with, acquire goods or services from, or supply a private or public body based in a country where there is a higher bribery and corruption risk must be subject to a specific risk assessment (see Annex D) and approved by the Company Anti-bribery Officer, including when a country has a score in the most recent Transparency International Corruption Perception Index (CPI) of less than 65.

 Due diligence in relation to overseas third parties may be problematic, since our understanding of local laws and practices may be limited, and it may be difficult for us to access sources of evidence relating to the third party's behaviour.
-In these circumstances you should make use of reputable companies that specialise in anti-bribery due diligence, such as TRACE International Inc. Where a third party is verified to be a member of TRACE or has been subject to TRACE risk-based due diligence assessment without significant risks emerging, we will take this as a positive factor as regards their trustworthiness and anti-bribery commitment.
+Therefore, you must make use of reputable companies that specialise in anti-bribery due diligence, such as TRACE International Inc, to conduct due diligence on all overseas third parties before doing business with them.
+Independent references should also be obtained for all overseas third parties.
+For third parties that are located in higher risk countries, including countries with a CPI score of less than 65, UK subsidiaries should request the opinion of the local British embassy and non-UK subsidiaries should request the opinion of their local embassy or commission equivalent on the third party.
+Where a third party is verified to be a member of TRACE or has been subject to TRACE risk-based due diligence assessment without significant risks emerging, we will take this as a positive factor as regards their trustworthiness and anti-bribery commitment.
 However, third party due diligence must always be regarded as augmenting, and not substituting for, our own observations and judgements.
 A non-exhaustive list of "red flags" indicating enhanced risk is provided at Annex E of this policy.